theramiyer/blog/content/post/2016/on-vegetarianism.md

 Now that the definitions are clear.
 Let’s move further.

-> How do you justify killing plants when they are living beings too?
+### How do you justify killing plants when they are living beings too

 By far, this is the question we vegetarians have heard the most, in this context.
 And this one scores the top rank not just for the number of times it’s been asked, but also for its nature.
 Most people say, ‘Trees feel pain, too.’